itsayeshanaeem/TO-DO-LIST-/README.md

+#To Do-List:

-To Do-List-A project that I made using HTML,CSS,JAVASCRIPT
+*A project that was made using HTML,CSS,JAVASCRIPT
+## To see the preview
+open index.html file